senesis/sandbox/compatibility_with_CliMAF.md

 #### Use command line
-  All script parameters are provided as arguments on the script command-line; this applies to input and output filenames and to all other types of parameters; this implies that other parameters have a simple type : number or string; this also implies that scripts do not choose the output filenames (CliMAF provides them with filenames in its cache).
+  All script parameters are provided as arguments on the script command-line; this applies to input and output filenames and to all other types of parameters; this implies that scripts do not choose the output filenames (CliMAF provides them with filenames in its cache).
 Under these assumptions, **CliMAF requires no change to pre-existing scripts**.